forksociety/AhaEvent/docs/CONTRIBUTING.md

 ### Fix Bugs

-Look through the [GitHub issues](https://github.com/forksociety/AhaEvent/issues) for bugs.
+Look through the [Gitlab issues](https://gitlab.com/forksociety/AhaEvent/issues) for bugs.
 Anything tagged with "bug" and "help wanted" is open to whoever wants to implement it.

 ### Implement Features

-Look through the GitHub issues for features.
+Look through the Gitlab issues for features.
 Anything tagged with "enhancement" and "help wanted" is open to whoever wants to implement it.

 ### Write Documentation